gvensan/github-stargazers/README.md

 - **Rewards**: Run raffles to give back to your community
 - **Time-based Analysis**: Analyze stargazer patterns during specific events or announcements
 - **Global Reach**: Filter stargazers by timezone to understand international engagement
+- **Multi-Repository Analysis**: Analyze stargazers from different repositories using environment variables

 ### For Organizations
 - **Team Building**: Use raffles for internal team events